milomedia/tilix/_posts/2018-07-09-win-win-partnerships.md

 Primary SEO:
 Secondary SEO:
 image:
+canonical:
+teaser: "This article explores some of the ways that partnerships can help with increasing sales, innovation, raising finance and reducing costs in the energy and cleantech sectors."
 title: "Building Win-Win Partnerships"
 ---
-This article explores some of the ways that partnerships can help with increasing sales, innovation, raising finance and reducing costs in the energy and cleantech sectors.
+Tilix are proud to repost articles (with permission) from my [Impact4All column](https://impact4all.org/author/neil/).
+This is the first article in my column and was published on 14 Feb, 2018 as [How To Build Win-Win Partnerships In The Energy Sector](https://impact4all.org/how-to-build-win-win-partnerships-in-the-energy-sector/ ).

+> [Impact4All](https://impact4all.org) delivers a broad range of news, analysis and connectivity.
+It allows all stakeholders to become informed and participate in the new energy sector.
+Its mission is o break down barriers between audiences, activists and investors.

 The first section of the [Business Model Canvas](https://en.wikipedia.org/wiki/Business_Model_Canvas) is **Key Partnerships** because for businesses large or small, young or old there is no such thing as end-to-end or "we can do it all".